 Summary

-OpenAI’s John Schulman2https://twitter.com/woj_zaremba/status/1599485829122252800 developed the ChatGPT platform, and its popularity has been surprising.
-Despite the availability of a much more powerful model in GPT-3, ChatGPT provides an intuitive interface for users to have a conversation with AI, perhaps meeting an innate human desire to communicate and connect with others.
+OpenAI’s John Schulman5https://twitter.com/woj_zaremba/status/1599485829122252800 developed the ChatGPT platform, and its popularity has been surprising.
+Despite the availability of the powerful GPT-3 davinci and text-davinci-003 models, ChatGPT provides an intuitive interface for users to have a conversation with AI, perhaps meeting an innate human desire to communicate and connect with others.

 FAQ